-The DWR finish also deserves a mention, as it is used in many of Patagonia’s waterproof garments.
+The durable water repellent finish also deserves a mention, as it is used in many of Patagonia’s waterproof garments.
 Called the Deluge® DWR coating, this special water-repellent treatment is longer-lasting than similar technologies and as such requires fewer reapplications.

 Prices & Warranty

 However, by purchasing products made by this company, you know you’re spending money on premium quality.
-And, as we said, you’re also supporting a brand that donates a part of its profits to various environmental efforts.
+And, as we said, you’re also supporting an outdoor clothing brand that donates a part of its profits to various environmental efforts.

-When it comes to warranty, Patagonia offers something called the “Ironclad Guarantee”.
+Patagonia offers something called the “Ironclad Guarantee” when it comes to warranty.
 It’s a simple business practice that allows unsatisfied customers to return the products they bought for refund, replacement, or repair.
 The “Ironclad Guarantee” does not cover regular wear and tear, but offers repairs at reasonable prices.

 History & Values

-Named after the coldest side of a mountain, the North Face’s roots go all the way back to the 1960s.
+Named after the coldest side of a mountain, The North Face’s roots go all the way back to the 1960s.
 It was founded by Douglas and Susie Tompkins, a couple from San Francisco who had a passion for the great outdoors.
-Their beginnings were humble – the couple started selling camping and climbing equipment from a small retail store.
+Their beginnings were humble – the couple started selling climbing and camping equipment from a small retail store.

 Materials & Manufacture

-Just like many other jacket manufacturers, the North Face also uses various DWR treatments.
+Just like many other jacket manufacturers, The North Face also uses various durable water repellent treatments.
 Unfortunately, some of the brand’s DWR finishes contain harmful chemicals, but the company’s engineers are actively working to replace these with PFC-free alternatives.